 - The Babylon 5 episode Comes the Inquisitor was originally broadcast with Sheridan referring to the historical murders in London's West End.
 Unfortunately for JMS, the historical Jack the Ripper committed murders in London's East End.
 The error was pointed out in a usenet post and corrected for the subsequent broadcast, in spite of misgivings by the writer given that the original scene had the camera was right on Sheridan's face for the whole scene.
 Watch his mouth, and it's very obvious he says "West" when the audio says "East".

-- On Jeopardy!, Alex Trebek often rerecords his reading of a clue if he stumbles over a word, but no lip-synching is involved because the screen usually shows the text of the clue rather than the host's face.
+- On Jeopardy, Alex Trebek often re-records his reading of a clue in post if he stumbles over a word, but no lip-synching is involved because the screen usually shows the text of the clue rather than his face.

 - LOST requires a lot of looping because almost all of the action is filmed outdoors in Hawaii.
 The ambient noise at times covers up the dialogue.

 - It has been suggested that Donald Trump loops his boardroom speeches on The Apprentice.
 This may be to complete the editing "story" about why someone is getting fired, or simply to insert something more eloquent than what was actually said.